Add Smart Banner for apps

-Smart Banners are only supported for standard banner calls.
-Use of Smart Banners with other features, such as Native ads, DFP Mediation, and Ad Exchange Flexible sizes, is not supported.
+Smart Banners are only supported for standard banner calls and Mediation.
+Use of Smart Banners with other features, such as Native ads and Ad Exchange Flexible sizes, is not supported.
 The Smart Banner ad unit size doesn't work with interstitials.

 The Google Mobile Ads SDK has native support for Smart Banners and will fill the creative according to the following:

-- If the ads are coming directly from DFP, any extra width in the banner view will be transparent.
+- If the ads are coming directly from Google Ad Manager, any extra width in the banner view will be transparent.

 Read the following to learn how to create Smart Banner ad units, how the ad height is determined, how Smart Banners work with backfill, and more.

 Create an ad unit with the Smart Banner size

 - Create an ad unit as you normally would and select Smart Banner from the “Size mode” drop-down.

 - In the app, use one of the following ad sizes for the ad view: